Frequently Asked Questions

 different kind of test.
 It detects the physiological and chemical

-changes produced by a developing pathology 5 to 8 years before detection
+changes produced by a developing pathology up to 5 to 8 years before detection

 stage pathology.
 This makes the decision for breast screening preference